Arize-ai/client_python/README.md

   if res.status_code != 200:
     print(f'future failed with response code {res.status_code}, {res.text}')
 ```
-Once the actual labels (ground truth) for a prediction is determined, you can send those to Arize and evaluate your metrics over time.
-The prediction id for one predition links to it's corresponding actual label so it's important to note those must be the same when matching events.
+Once the actual labels (ground truth) for your predictions have been determined, you can send them to Arize and evaluate your metrics over time.
+The prediction id for one prediction links to its corresponding actual label so it's important to note those must be the same when matching events.

 ### 4. Log In for Analytics
 That's it!
-Once your service is deployed and predictions are logged you'll be able to log into your Arize account and dive into your data.
-Slicing it by features, tags, models, time, etc.
+Once your service is deployed and predictions are logged you'll be able to log into your Arize account and dive into your data, slicing it by features, tags, models, time, etc.

 #### Analytics Dashboard
 <div align="center">